MileHacker Logo

 • Patagonia Lake State Park / Patagonia: A popular recreation space for fishing, boating, and birdwatching.
 It sits near the charming town of Patagonia, a quiet artist community.

 • Tubac: Arizona's oldest European settlement.
 Now, it is an arts community featuring plenty of galleries and shops.
-A spot to find unique handcrafted items.
+A location to find unique handcrafted items.

-• Titan Missile Museum: A well-maintained Cold War-era missile silo.
-This is the sole intercontinental ballistic missile (ICBM) site accessible to everyone.
+• Titan Missile Museum: A preserved Cold War-era missile silo.
+This is the sole intercontinental ballistic missile (ICBM) site available to everyone.
 It offers a sobering look into Cold War history.

 Transportation Options